D A T C O T O U R

 ITINERARY (Subject to change without notice):

-Friday - Arrive Santiago: Morning arrival and meeting and transfer to the Ritz Carlton Santiago.
-Afternoon visit to the main points of interest in Santiago including the Pre-Columbian Museum, a drive up Cerro San Cristobal for a bird's-eye panoramic view of the city and wine tasting at the Enoteca wine museum.
+FRIDAY - Arrive Santiago: Morning arrival and meeting and transfer to the Singular Santiago.
+Afternoon visit to the main points of interest in Santiago including the Pre-Columbian Museum and a drive up Cerro San Cristobal for a bird's-eye panoramic view of the city.
 (B)

-Saturday - Santiago - Falkland Islands: Early morning pick-up at your hotel and transfer to the airport for your flight via Punta Arenas to the Falkland Islands.
-Upon arrival at Mount Pleasant Airport on East Falkland Island, meeting and assistance with obtaining the local FIGAS flight to Pebble Island.
-Upon landing at Pebble Island airstrip, you'll be met by your local hosts from the Pebble Island Hotel.
-(B/D)
+SATURDAY - Santiago - Falkland Islands: Early morning pick-up at your hotel and transfer to the airport for your flight via Punta Arenas to the Falkland Islands.
+Upon arrival at Mount Pleasant Airport on East Falkland Island, meeting and assistance with obtaining the local FIGAS flight.

 GETTING AROUND THE ISLANDS: FIGAS (Falkland Island Government Air Service) is the way to get around.
 FIGAS flies Islander aircraft - twin engine 9-seater aircraft with wings above the windows for excellent viewing as you fly at an average altitude of 500 to 1000 feet.
 There are weight restrictions - you are allowed only 14 kilos (28 pounds) of luggage; if you have more and IF there is weight allowance to carry it, you will be allowed to take it at an overweight charge; if weight allowances do not allow transport, it will be left behind.
 Therefore, pack to take only 28 pounds with you.
 You will also be weighed and seats in the aircraft will be assigned based on weight distribution.

 NOTE: You can leave a suitcase with your local hosts when they meet you upon landing in Mount Pleasant.
-They will store that suitcase for you until your return to Stanley on Wednesday.
+They will store that suitcase for you until your return to Stanley.
 This means you must indeed arrive already pre-packed to take only 28 pounds with you and prepared to leave the excess behind.